isabella232/experience-manager-headless-adaptive-forms.en/help/enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md

 Enabling Headless Adaptive Forms on AEM Forms as a Cloud Service, allows you to start creating, publishing, and delivering Headless Forms using your AEM Forms Cloud Service instances to multiple channels.

+## Considerations

-*   If you have a new AEM Cloud Service program (created after 2023.04.0 release), Headless Adaptive Forms are already enabled for your environment.
+*   When you create a fresh AEM Forms as a Cloud Service program, [Headless Adaptive Forms are already enabled for your environments](#are-adaptive-forms-core-components-enabled-for-my-environment).

-*   If you have an older Forms as a Cloud Service program where [Core Components are not enabled](#frequently-asked-questions-faq), you can Add Adaptive Forms Core Components dependencies to your AEM repository's and deploy the repository to your environment to enable Headless Adaptive Forms.
+*   If you have an older Forms as a Cloud Service program where Core Components are not enabled, (the environment does not include the capability to [create Core Components-based Adaptive Forms](create-a-headless-adaptive-form.md), you can [add Adaptive Forms Core Components dependencies](#enable-headless-adaptive-forms-for-an-aem-forms-as-a-cloud-service-environment)) to your AEM as a Cloud Service repository and deploy the repository to your Cloud Service environments to enable Headless Adaptive Forms.

+*   If your existing Cloud Service environment provides option to [create Core Components-based Adaptive Forms](create-a-headless-adaptive-form.md), Headless Adaptive Forms are are already enabled for your environment and you can serve Core Component based Adaptive Forms as headless forms to channels such as mobile, web, native apps, and services that require a headless representation of Adaptive Forms.

 >[!NOTE]
 >
 >
-> With the Headless Adaptive Forms starter kit, Forms developers can begin [building forms on their local machines](create-and-publish-a-headless-form.md) without the need to enable Headless Adaptive Forms on AEM Forms as a Cloud Service.
-This means that developers can start developing Headless Adaptive Forms immediately, without any additional setup or configuration requirements.
+> Adobe provides Adaptive Forms [starter kit (React App)]((create-and-publish-a-headless-form.md)) to help developers start quickly with Headless Adaptive Forms development, without enabling Headless Adaptive Forms on AEM Forms as a Cloud Service environment.
+You can enable the Headless Adaptive Forms on a Forms as a Cloud Service environment later after a [quick hands-on with developing headless forms]((create-and-publish-a-headless-form.md)).

+## Enable Headless Adaptive Forms for an AEM Forms as a Cloud Service environment

+Perform the following steps, in the listed order, to enable Headless Adaptive Forms for an AEM Forms as a Cloud Service environment

 ![](/help/assets/enable-headless-adaptive-forms-on-aem-forms-cloud-service.png)